core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   (If BERT {{?RFC8323}} is usable with OSCORE, its use is fine as well;
   in that case, the server picks a consistent block size for all clients anyway).

-* If padding (see {{sec-padding}}) is used to limit an adversary's ability to deduce requests' content from their length, the requests are padded to reach a total length that should be agreed on among all users of a security context.
+* The Padding option defined in {{sec-padding}} can be used to limit an adversary's ability to deduce the content and the target resource of Deterministic Requests from their length.
+In particular, all Deterministic Requests of the same class (ideally, all requests to a particular server) can be padded to reach the same total length, that should be agreed on among all users of the same OSCORE Security Context.

 <!--
 MT: proposed  s/should be agreed/SHOULD be agreed